ftCLI/FoundryTools-CLI/README.md

 * `slope`: long literal for the Slope style name
 * `selected`: 0 to exclude the file while writing data from CSV to fonts, 1 to include the file

-Both files can be edited manually or using the command line interface.
+Both files can be edited manually or using the character interface.

 ### ftcli assistant ui